lowRISC/opentitan/hw/ip/entropy_src/doc/registers.md

 0b11: RNG bit 3

 ### CONF .
 RNG_BIT_ENABLE
-Setting this field to `kMultiBitBool4True` enables the single RNG bit mode, where only one bit is sampled.
+Setting this field to `kMultiBitBool4True` enables the single RNG bit mode, where only one bit is sampled per symbol.

 ### CONF .
 RNG_FIPS
 Setting this field to `kMultiBitBool4True` sets the analog RNG into a conservative operation mode that may reduce the bit rate.